 She explained to me that her husband had been working on the roof of their house and fell.
 My first thought was that he had died in an accidental fall but instead she told me he broke his back and was paralyzed.
 She had heard of waiver of premium before and wondered if he had this option on his policy.

 In this particular case, if he had added the waiver of premium to his policy, his premiums would have been paid for the rest of his life.
 But since he didn’t have it, he’d have to continue making his premiums.

 This would be a lot harder to do now that he couldn’t work.

-After my conversation with her, it reminded me to make sure everyone knows about the waiver of premium rider when they buy a policy from me.
+After my conversation with her, it reminded me to make sure everyone knows about the waiver of premium rider and all of the other different types of life insurance riders available when they buy a policy from me.
 I then let them decide for themselves if they want to add it.

 So, in this article, I wanted to talk about what waiver of premium is, the two different types of waiver of premium offered and in general how it works.

 Waiver of premium is a rider you can add to your life insurance policy for an additional premium.
 If you are totally disabled and qualify, the insurance company may pay the premium for you.